FSD Logo - White

 Context

 In 1991, following the collapse of the Soviet Union, Tajikistan, alongside several former Soviet States, declared its independence.
-In the following years, Russian military forces placed landmines along Tajikistan’s Afghanistan border, and the civil war left behind countless items of unexploded ordnance.
+In the following years, Russian military forces placed landmines along the Tajikistan-Afghanistan border, and the civil war left behind countless items of unexploded ordnance.
 In the early 2000s, additional landmines were laid by Uzbek forces along the Tajikistan-Uzbekistan border.

 Tajikistan is also contaminated by other forms of soil and water pollution, dating back to the Soviet era.
-In 1950–60, pesticides, known as persistent organic pollutants (POPs), were largely distributed in the country, almost for free, to increase agricultural production.
-The collapse of the Soviet Union saw numerous stockpiles of these pesticides abandoned in the country.
+In 1950–1960, pesticides, known as persistent organic pollutants (POPs), were largely distributed in the country, almost for free, to increase agricultural production.
+When the Soviet Union collapsed, many stockpiles of these pesticides were abandoned in the country.

 While the Tajik government is aware of the risks of such substances on health, the environment and the economy, it lacks the legal, financial and institutional resources to solve the problem.